Table of Contents

 The epithelial layer of the small intestine’s mucosa is built of single-layered cylindrical epithelium, which contains many different cell types, e.g.

-- Resorption cells: digesting and reabsorbing the nutrients in the bolus
+- Resorption cells: responsible for digesting and reabsorbing nutrients in the bolus

 The small intestine mucosa contains many deep fissures.

 Intestinal glands (crypt of Lieberkühn) are the cells furnishing the fissures and secreting the intestinal juice.
 Apart from resorption and goblet cells, intestinal glands contain Paneth cells and enteroendocrine cells.